decacis/godot_oculus_platform/docs/functions/leaderboards.md

 //// admonition | leaderboard_get(leaderboard_name : `String`)
     type: abstract

-Returns information about a single leaderboard.
+Returns information about a single leaderboard with the given API name.

 **Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about the leaderboard with the given API name if fulfilled.
 The promise will error if the request couldn't be completed.